 Remus Repeal Reserve Straight Bourbon (Series II)—92 points, $85

 Outside of Kentucky and Tennessee, the bulk of bourbon is being produced at Indiana’s MGP Distillery.
 While most of that liquid ends up being sold to other producers, the company has started to keep some behind, bottling it under the George Remus label.
 An annual limited release, Remus Repeal Reserve features a different mix of various well-aged, high-rye bourbons each year.
-The 2019 batch offers a strong nose of caramel and butterscotch with just a little smoky earthiness.
-The palate brings in more oak, showing the bourbon’s maturity, while the finish is drying, with spicy notes of clove and black pepper.
+The 2018 batch offers a strong nose of caramel and butterscotch with smoky earthiness and an oak-driven palate, while 2019’s Series III release (90 points) has aromas of sassafras, chewing tobacco, and baked apple, with maple syrup, spice, and orchard fruit flavors.

 Driftless Glen Bourbon—90 points, $46